 Phagenyx is intended for the treatment of neurogenic dysphagia.
-It should only be used by appropriately trained health-care professionals in accordance with the instructions in this guide and within a hospital setting only.
+It should only be used by appropriately trained health-care professionals in accordance with the instructions in this guide.
+It is designed for use within a hospital setting only.
 The EPSB3 Base Station must be used only with PNX-1000 catheters.
 The Phagenyx system must not be used for any application other than that intended by the manufacturer.
-The Phagenyx System targets the neurological component of swallowing dysfunction and should be used as an additional tool within a multimodal dysphagia care plan to maximize the likelihood of positive patient outcomes.